ioBroker/ioBroker.docs/docs/en/adapterref/iobroker.weatherunderground/README.md

 There is a still a problem with encoding.
 The addresses with "äüöß" will be shown wrong.

 ## Changelog
+### 3.4.0 (2022-03-10)
+* (Apollon77) If no official API-Key is used: Move schedule if default is used to better spread the requests over time to prevent peaks; Additionally add a random delay in the start minute
+* (Apollon77) Further optimizations and additional logging

 ### 3.3.1 (2021-06-28)
 * (Apollon77) Optimize for js-controller 3.3